nicksellen/projects/baseNode_docConst.md

 ## 7. Application Procedure
 1. Firstly `the participants` should take an anonymous mock vote of whether they ‘support’, ‘accept’ or ‘oppose' the application succeeding.
 1. Secondly `the participants` should discuss the application and, in particular, raise and address any concerns.
-1. Finally `the participants` should take a binding vote in the same fashion as the mock vote.
+1. Finally `the participants` take a binding vote in the same fashion as the mock vote.
 This time—
 	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the application succeeds, or
 	1. else the application fails at that time.